Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Settlement Latency and Limits to Arbitrage

-To quantify the arbitrageur's assessment of risk, we have to equip her with a corresponding utility function. \begin{assumption} The arbitrageur has an utility function $U_\gamma(r)$ with risk aversion parameter $\gamma$, where $r$ are the log returns implied by her trading decision.
-Furthermore, we assume $U'_\gamma(r) > 0$ and $U''_\gamma(r) < 0$. \end{assumption} The arbitrageur maximizes the expected utility $\mathbb{E}_t\left(U_\gamma(r)\right)$, which we express in terms of the certainty equivalent (CE).
-We derive the CE of exploiting concurrent cross-market price differences in the following theorem. \begin{theorem} Under Assumptions~\ref{assumption:price_process_general} - \ref{assumption:utility_function}, the certainty equivalent (CE) resulting from the arbitrage trade is given by
+\end{lemma} \begin{proof} All proofs are provided in Appendix~\ref{sec:appendix_proofs}. \end{proof} To quantify the arbitrageur's assessment of risk, we equip her with a general utility function. \begin{assumption} The arbitrageur has a utility function $U_\gamma(r)$ with risk aversion coefficient $\gamma$, where $r$ is the log return implied by her trading decision.
+We assume $U'_\gamma(r) > 0$ and $U''_\gamma(r) < 0$. \end{assumption} While the main result in Section~\ref{sec:theory} are based on a particular utility function, we now characterize the optimal decision for the cross-exchange strategy under the general Assumptions~\ref{assumption:price_process_general} to~\ref{assumption:utility_function}.
+The arbitrageur maximizes her expected utility $\mathbb{E}_t\left(U_\gamma(r)\right)$, which we express in terms of the CE.
+We derive the CE of exploiting concurrent cross-exchange price differences in the following theorem. \begin{theorem} Under Assumptions~\ref{assumption:price_process_general} - \ref{assumption:utility_function}, the certainty equivalent resulting from the cross-exchange arbitrage trade is given by